Looking for the easiest vegetables to grow at home? Plant these vegetables and even the laziest gardeners will end up with heaps of produce!

 There’s nothing like vegetables fresh from the garden, but not all of us have the time or energy it takes to stay on top of garden upkeep.
-For those of us who want our couch potatoes and more real potatoes, there’s good news: There are tons of vegetables that are easy to plant, grow and harvest.
+For those of us who want our couch potatoes and more real potatoes, there’s good news: There are tons of vegetables that are easy to plant, grow, and harvest.

-Leafy greens like arugula, kale, lettuce and spinach are great for beginner gardeners.
+Leafy greens like arugula, kale, lettuce, and spinach are great for beginner gardeners.
 I also really like loose-leaf lettuce like a mesclun mix.
 They mature in three to four weeks and harvesting is so simple; just snip the tops of the plant or pick leaves as needed.
 I would just take a pair of scissors and trim a little off as needed for quick and easy salads.

 You can harvest chives 30 days after transplanting or 60 days after seeding.
 These plants produce beautiful flowers that will bloom in May or June.
 Chives prefer full sun.
 The best part about chives is they come back year after year.
 They are deer resistant and attract pollinators.
 I have chives growing in my strawberry and asparagus patch and they act as a living mulch.

 Garlic can be planted in the spring, as soon as the ground is thawed enough, but it’s recommended that you plant in the fall and harvest the next summer.
 The best type of garlic for you to grow will depend on where you live.

 You need to have loose, rich soil – free of stones – so the carrots can grow properly.
 Carrots are a cool-weather crop; in really warm areas, plant your carrots in fall or winter.
 They’ll take one to three weeks to sprout.
-Carrots get tastier as they grow, so harvest as soon as they’re big enough to eat or leave them to mature.
+Carrots get tastier as they grow, so harvest them as soon as they’re big enough to eat or leave them to mature.
 It’s up to you.

 Bell peppers or hot peppers like jalapenos are both good options.
 If you plant a mix of peppers, be aware that they can and will cross-pollinate and you might find yourself with sweet peppers that have a little heat behind them.
 Not sure what to do with your peppers?
 Try this roasted red pepper quiche recipe.

 Snap peas or snow peas are great options.
 They are a fast-growing, cool-season vegetable; plant in early spring.
 Direct sow seeds and keep them moist until they germinate.
 That’s pretty much all it takes to have a plethora of peas.

 Harvest when they are small.
 This results in a more tender zucchini that has a better flavor.
 Make sure you leave plenty of space between plants; these can produce large amounts of squash.
 You can easily sneak zucchini into meals that will impress your kids.